zimolzak/sidm2022-notes/Readme.md

 considering).
 Three UMAP components of terms discussed.
 Pdxpdx.com.
 Can search for a given exam finding if you think you are seeing one.
 Clinical Problem Solvers. grepMed.
-Type in "weakness" and search twitter etc, algs from med ed experts. *Framewoks for Internal Medicine,* Andre M Mansoor.
+Type in "weakness" and search twitter etc, algs from med ed experts. *Frameworks for Internal Medicine,* Andre M Mansoor.

-("first rule out" graphic for chest pain. whiteboard-like graphic that reads like powerpoint due to such prevalent abbreviations.
+("first rule out" graphic for chest pain. whiteboard-like graphic that reads like PowerPoint due to such prevalent abbreviations.
 And new-style illustration-like graphic with pathway, but small text.)

 ## Group exercise 2